AlternativeNetizen/Kermnet/README.md

 why mining? why crypto based? why even verify requests on kermnet?

-In-short, to give incentive for nodes to share connections with more clients As a client mines it produces a very small amount of whatever digital unit currency(kerms), a small percentage of kerms mined by a client go to the node which gave it access to the larger mesh, this makes nodes care about reaching clients, this requires defining what a larger mesh is so every node isnt stealing a percentage of every other nodes kerms
+In-short, to give incentive for nodes to share connections with more clients As a client mines it produces a very small amount of whatever digital unit currency(kerms), a small percentage of kerms mined by a client go to the node which gave it access to the larger mesh, this makes nodes care about reaching clients, this requires defining what a larger mesh is so every node isn't stealing a percentage of every other nodes kerms

-Larger Mesh: a mesh consisting of atleast 50 nodes meshed together
+Larger Mesh: a mesh consisting of at least 50 nodes meshed together

 **Distribution of kerms upon request:**

 every request has a client,host, and nodes in between

-a client mines till it reaches the nessasary amount of kerms to pay each node on the way to the host, and the host themselves as the host needs to pay nodes on the way to the client in order to reply. obviously it routes by the least node amounts and varies how many node routes are used in parallel depending on how what datarate(bytes/kilobytes/megabytes/etc) its trying to send at. also pays exponentially more for higher datarates on nodes its already sending on
+a client mines till it reaches the nessasary amount of kerms to pay each node on the way to the host, and the host themselves as the host needs to pay nodes on the way to the client in order to reply. obviously it routes by the least node amounts and varies how many node routes are used in parallel depending on how what data rate(bytes/kilobytes/megabytes/etc) its trying to send at. also pays exponentially more for higher data rates on nodes its already sending on

 -this makes it more computationally expensive on a client to send requests to a very far or virtually unreachable host -this makes it more computationally expensive on a client to ask a host to send replies at high data rates

-this also makes sure clients can't flood nodes with extremely high data rates as theyd need to mine much more to do that
+this also makes sure clients can't flood nodes with extremely high data rates as they'd need to mine much more to do that